sroosa/net-collection-test/version1/net-collection/about-people.md

 # NET Collection

 ## About People
-About Ceramics is a series of 10 half hour episodes, produced in 1963 by WTTW.
+About People is a series of 10 half hour episodes, produced in 1963 by WTTW.
 It was originally shot on videotape in color.

 ### Episodes
 Episode 1: What is Normal</br>